awsdocs/amazon-connect-admin-guide/doc_source/turn-by-turn-transcript.md

 It can be time\-consuming to review contact transcripts that are hundreds of lines long\.
 To make this process faster and more efficient, Contact Lens provides the option for you to view a transcript summary\.
 The summary shows only those lines where Contact Lens has identified an issue, outcome, or action item in the transcript\.
 + **Issue** represents the call driver\.
 For example, "I'm thinking of upgrading to your online subscription plan\."
-+ **Outcome** represent sthe likely conclusion or outcome of the contact\.
++ **Outcome** represents the likely conclusion or outcome of the contact\.
 For example, "Based on your current plan I would recommend the online essentials plans that we have\."
-+ **Action item** represent sthe action item the agent takes\.
++ **Action item** represents the action item the agent takes\.
 For example, "Please keep an eye out for an email with a price quote\.
 I will send it to you shortly\."

 Each contact has no more than one issue, one outcome, and one action item\.
 Not all contacts will have all three\.